Books – Interesting Reads

 Parenting Counts from Talaris: www.parentingcounts.org.
 Check out the developmental timeline, which covers learning, communication, social, and physical milestones (e.g. “recognizes the difference between self and other people” between 12 and 20 months).
 Click on any milestone to learn more – for some there are videos and additional attachments with more information.
 Also check out the “research” section which links to detailed articles on a variety of topics.

-Parenting Resources: page with links to LOTS of other great sites on child development, literacy, discipline, etc. This is helpful for parents and great for parent educators, as lots of the sites offer printable handouts you can use in classes:
+Parenting Resources: page with links to LOTS of other great sites on child development, literacy, discipline, etc. (FYI, website design is really dated but the info on it is current and helpful.)
+This is helpful for parents and great for parent educators, as lots of the sites offer printable handouts you can use in classes:

 Zero to Three from the National Center for Infants, Toddlers, and Families: www.zerotothree.org.
 Click on the behavior and development tab for lots of great articles (and some insightful podcasts) on brain development, infant mental health, nutrition, sleep, play, and promoting social and emotional development.
 Also, be sure to check out this section on school readiness which has some great tips for how to build your child’s thinking skills, self-control, and self-confidence.

-Again, there are lots of great websites on specific topics, and I will be linking to those in my blog posts throughout the year.
+Again, there are lots of great websites on specific topics, and I link to those on posts throughout this blog.

 Family Help Line by Parent Trust for Washington Children 1-800-932-HOPE.
-Call for support on any parenting challenge.
+Anyone in Washington state can call for free support on any parenting challenge.